-(to open the top air control rotate the spinner anti-clockwise.
-The top air control becomes hot in use and so the supplied tool should always be used.
+(to open the top air control: use the tool to move the control to the back position.
+The top air control becomes hot in use and so the tool should always be used.
 To open the bottom air control slide the tab fully to the right.